BassamHager/abn_amro_tech_assignment/README.md

 - Bookmark the related websites in a newly created folder in the browser
 - Create & organize the app local folders & download the attachments
 - Create a Github repository with a README.md file & a proper license
-- Engineer the app in a high level in
+- Engineer the app in a high level
 - Design the responsive app by creating figma mockups
+- Look up a suiting color palette & font family
 - Explain why Figma, the screen sizes approach & the calculations
 - Create React app & install the min amount of libraries
 - Explain why is React
-- Assure accessibility
+- Ensure accessibility
 - Use light animation on reload the home page
 - Write unit tests (jest)
 - Create a Cypress project